 In my case, I deal with Anxiety and am an HSP (affiliate book link: Highly Sensitive Person) — a trait which means I am shockingly sensitive to tiny details around me.
 For example, when I’m out with a group of people, I can piece together body language and utterances to essentially read people’s thoughts — which makes socializing stressful.
 Moreover, as a People Pleaser, I often feel nervous saying what I actually feel and want.
 Was I using drinking to try to calm all these social stresses down?
 Sure was.

 Because mental health and substances can be so intertwined, I STRONGLY urge anyone in the process of quitting drinking alcohol to get a therapist.
 Many therapists do online Zoom appointments and are covered by insurance, making them $20 or less an appointment.
-Like all humans, I still have a long way to go in mental health and personal development, but I’m muuuuuuch happier with where I am with it now than before I quit drinking and started therapy.
+Like all humans, I still have a long way to go in mental health and personal development, but I’m muuuuuuch happier with where I am with it now than before I quit drinking and started therapy (walk and talk therapy, to be exact).

 11. Clarify the bad: nausea, cost, etc.